Gene Petit: Later career

 After leaving the WWF in 1987, Petit went to work for All Japan Pro Wrestling as Texas Red.
-For the rest of his career he worked in the independent circuit mainly in New Jersey and the New York City area.
+For the rest of his career he worked in the independent circuit mainly in New Jersey and the New York City area under the name "Hillbilly Cousin Luke" to avoid confusion from Bushwhacker Luke whom his tag team partner Bushwhacker Butch referred to as "Cousin Luke."
 His last match was in 2002.